dwihp2/ticketmine-web/PRD.md

 ## User Stories

-### As a Music Fan
+### As a Public User (Anonymous/Guest)
-- I want to browse upcoming concerts so I can find events I'm interested in
+- I want to browse upcoming concerts without creating an account so I can discover new events
-- I want to filter events by genre, date, and location to narrow down my choices
+- I want to filter events by genre, date, and location to find events that interest me
-- I want to see detailed event information including venue, artists, and pricing
+- I want to see detailed event information including venue, artists, and pricing before deciding to register
+- I want to search for specific artists or venues to find relevant events
+- I want to view event availability and pricing information to make informed decisions
+- I want to easily navigate to registration when I'm ready to purchase tickets

+### As an Authenticated User (Registered Customer)
-- I want to purchase tickets securely with multiple payment options
+- I want to purchase tickets securely with multiple payment options after logging in
+- I want to join waitlists for sold-out events that I'm interested in attending
-- I want to receive confirmation emails and downloadable tickets
+- I want to receive confirmation emails and downloadable tickets with QR codes
-- I want to manage my tickets and transfer them if needed
+- I want to view my order history and manage my purchased tickets
+- I want to update my profile information and payment methods
+- I want to transfer or resell tickets when my plans change
+- I want to receive personalized event recommendations based on my preferences
+- I want to save favorite events and create wishlists for future reference
+- I want to access customer support for any issues with my orders

-### As an Event Organizer
+### As an Admin User (Content Manager)
-- I want to create and manage events with detailed information
+- I want to create and manage events with comprehensive details and pricing
+- I want to upload and manage event images, descriptions, and promotional content
-- I want to set up different ticket types with varying prices
+- I want to set up different ticket types with varying prices and availability
+- I want to associate events with venues and artists from the database
+- I want to organize events into categories for better user discovery
-- I want to track ticket sales and revenue in real-time
+- I want to monitor ticket sales and revenue in real-time through analytics
-- I want to manage promotional codes and discounts
+- I want to manage promotional codes and discount campaigns
-- I want to access analytics about my events and attendees
+- I want to moderate user-generated content and handle reported issues

-### As a Venue Manager
-- I want to scan tickets at the door for easy check-in
+- I want to access comprehensive reporting tools for business insights
-- I want to see real-time attendance numbers
-- I want to verify ticket authenticity quickly
+- I want to manage venue information and artist profiles in the system

 ## Implementation Timeline